kuu12/recursive-readdirsync/README.md

 ## Motivation
 There are some similiar libraries.
 But all of them use recursive function calls.

-In asynchronous case it's all right, but in synchronous case it may cause *Maximum call stack size exceeded*.
+In asynchronous case it's all right, but in synchronous case it may cause ***Maximum call stack size exceeded***.

-This library use `while` loop instead of recursive function calls.
+This library use `while` loop instead of recursive function calls, and **call stack is safe**.

 ## Installation
 ```shell